Table of Contents

 Hours: MTWRF 8 AM - 4PM

-This office serves as a national, regional, state, and University testing agency.
-Campus testing includes: placement exams in English, Math, Reading & Latin); and test-out exams (CLEP-College Level Examination Program).
-There are over 50 national entrance and certification exams including the American College Test (ACT), The Graduate Record Subject Examination (GRE Subject), the Law School Admission Test (LSAT), and the Medical College Admission Test (MCAT).
+This office serves as a national, regional, state and University testing agency.
+Campus testing includes: placement tests in Math, Reading & Latin, faculty makeup testing and credit by exam tests (CLEP-College Level Examination Program) which U of L accepts.
+There are over 100 national entrance and certification exams administered by both our front office and the Prometric Center #1102 including the American College Test (ACT), the Graduate Record Examination (GRE) and the Law School Admission Test (LSAT).
 This office also serves as a testing site with certified proctors for online or correspondence study exams.
-Registration materials for most exams are available in the Testing Services office or on the Testing Services website.
+Registration materials for exams are available on the Testing Services website.

 502-852-7100, FAX 502-852-7924